SECOND BOOK in a new series of Sherlock Holmes thrillers!

 FIRST in a new series of Sherlock Holmes thrillers!

-All novels will be available at Amazon.com, Barnes and Noble online and book stores, as well as other fine shops
+All novels are available at Amazon.com, Barnes and Noble online and book stores, as well as other fine shops

 A series of grisly murders rocks London.
 At each location, only a jumble of bones remains, along with a bizarre bone sphere covered in arcane symbols.
 The son of the latest victim seeks the help of Sherlock Holmes and Dr. John Watson, who discover a common thread that ties together the murders–and the persons responsible.